jn9he/sustainability-roi-project/README.md

 # Project Background

-Synthetic dataset simulating a university’s campus-wide energy use, costs, and sustainability program metrics, with realistic anomalies to mirror real-world operational data.
+Large synthetic dataset was generated to mimic a university’s campus-wide energy use, costs, and sustainability program metrics.
+Ensured data inconsistencies and realistic messiness in order to mirror real-world operational data.

 An interactive Tableau dashboard can be found [here]()